pbobbitt/IT-Support-Lab-Series/part-2-active-directory/ImplementationLog.md

           $file.SetLength($size)
           $file.Close()
           ```
     *   **Screening Test:** Attempted to save a video file (.mp4) to the shared folder.
-Verified the system blocked the action because of the file type, even though the user still had available storage space.[system blocked the 1 MB MP4 transfer](screenshots/Finance%20member%20cant%20add%20MP4%20file%20to%20Finance%20folder.png)
+Verified the system blocked the action because of the file type, even though the user still had available storage space. [system blocked the 1 MB MP4 transfer](screenshots/Finance%20member%20cant%20add%20MP4%20file%20to%20Finance%20folder.png)
         *   **Powershell File Screening Script (1MB .mp4 File):** Used to verify that unauthorized file types are blocked even when the user has remaining storage quota.
           ```powershell
           $path = "$home\Desktop\fake video.mp4"